c-grigsby/food-order-frontend/README.md

 ## Project Specifications

 - Developed in React
-- REST API for data
+- Utilizes a REST API for data
-- Submits orders to a back-end
+- Submits orders to the back-end
 - Fetches available meal data
 - Shopping cart
 - Checkout form